DavideDeFeudis/fbw17-lots/projects/README.md

         - Bonus: Store the game result in the browser => research how to use local storage

-    - Terminal games (backend only)
+### Terminal games (backend only)

-        - Research (foundation for all games):
+Research (foundation for all games):
     - the net package of node js
     - how to open a port / create a socket
     - how to listen to incoming calls
     - how to listen to keyboard events
     - how to write messages to a socket

-        - Rock paper scissors
+#### Rock paper scissors

 - Setup a TCP game server
 - On an incoming request:
     - Let the user choose a user name that will be shown a prefix to his messages, like to: [rob]: Hello
     - you pick a move via stdin, player picks random move

-        - Terminal chat:
+#### Terminal chat

 - Simulate a chat between two parties via a socket
 - Create a script tcp-server.js
 - Create a script tcp-client.js
 - On an incoming request: Write a chat welcome message
 - On typing and sending a new chat message: Write the message to the socket so the other party receives it
     - Both server and client can send and receive messages from the other party
 - When client closes connection (via CTRL+C)
     - Server should listen for the connection closing event
     - Server should write the chat log to a file chat_history.txt

 ## Medium (up to 2 weeks)